VikParuchuri/vikparuchuri.com/source/_posts/2013-07-14-inverting-your-very-own-matrix.markdown

 ```
 Start with i=1, j=1, and matrix Z.
-Concatente Z with its identity matrix as we did above to make matrix X.
+Concatenate Z with its identity matrix as we did above to make matrix X.
 Is everything in the column j at and below X[i][j] zero?
 If yes, our job is done, increment j and restart from the top.
 If j equals the number of columns in Z, we are done.
 k is the row index of the first non-zero column entry.
 If k!=i, swap row k and row i, so that the highest value is reduced first.